piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Description ==

-** Announcement: The development of this plugin has been ceased.
-Thanks to everybody who supported it!
-Please contact me on GitHub if you want to take over the project.
+= Announcement: The development of this plugin has been ceased.
+Thanks to everybody for their Support throughout the years.
+Please contact me on GitHub if you want to take over the project. =

 You can print out invoices and delivery notes for the [WooCommerce](http://wordpress.org/plugins/woocommerce/) orders.
 You can also edit the Company/Shop name, Company/Shop postal address and also add personal notes, conditions/policies (like a refund policy) and a footer imprint.